Beautiful and Useful Roses: A Lovely Oil, Water, and Fragrance

-How to Make a Rose Oil Infusion
+How to Make a Rose Oil Infusion at Home

-Uses of Rose Oil
+Uses of the Oil

 Rose oil is a complex substance and contains many different chemicals.
-It's in high demand in the perfume industry and is used to flavor chocolate, jam and liqueurs.
-It's also used in cosmetics, in massage oils and in aromatherapy.
+It's in high demand in the perfume industry and is used to flavor chocolate, jam, and liqueurs.
+It's also used in cosmetics, in massage oils, and in aromatherapy.

 The oil is said to relieve stress and anxiety when it's added to a hot bath or massaged on the skin.
-The beautiful scent would certainly add to the enjoyment of these activities, even if the oil itself isn't responsible for the stress relief!
+The beautiful scent would certainly add to the enjoyment of these activities, even if the oil itself isn't responsible for the stress relief.

 How to Make Rose Water at Home

 Rose water is a popular additive to foods, especially in some countries and cultures.
 It's often used to flavor sweets and candies, such as marshmallows and Turkish delight.
 Turkish delight is a gelatinous candy covered with powdered sugar.
-Rose water may also be added to baked goods, such as cookies and scones, desserts, such as rice pudding, yogurt and ice cream, and beverages, such as milk and tea.
+Rose water may also be added to baked goods, such as cookies and scones, desserts, such as rice pudding, yogurt, and ice cream, and beverages such as milk and tea.
 It's also used as a perfume in religious ceremonies and is sometimes added to cosmetics.
 Glycerin and rose water is a popular moisturizer, for example.